silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/11_Integration/00_CSV_Import.md

 		}
 	}

-Note: This interface is not secured, consider using [api:Permission::check()] to limit the controller to users with certain access rights.
+Note: This interface is not secured, consider using [api:SilverStripe\Security\Permission::check()] to limit the controller to users with certain access rights.

 ## Column mapping and relation import